SAP-samples/teched2023-AD264/exercises/ex2/README.md

   Quite an API, right?
 Don't worry, we will restrict it soon to what we need in the application.

-👉 First, to make the application's CDS model use the package, add this line to the top of `db/data-model.cds`:
+👉 First, to make the application's CDS model use the package, add this line to `db/data-model.cds`:

 ```cds
 using { API_BUSINESS_PARTNER as S4 } from 's4-bupa-integration/bupa';